Carnedd y Filiast Cwm Ceunant Circuit

-Carnedd y Filiast Cwm Ceunant Circuit Route Map and GPX Download
+Carnedd y Filiast Cwm Ceunant Circuit Ordnance Survey Map and GPX File Download

 The Northern end of the Glyderau receive far less attention than the popular area around Ogwen, but can provide an interesting and quieter approach to these hills.
 This was an interesting afternoon circuit around Cwm Ceunant, with either leg being suitable as a starting point for a more substantial walk across the Glyderau.

 Don’t be fooled by the short distance covered as this is all challenging terrain.
 Expect it to take a good three hours or more.

 1 The route starts on the old road parallel to the A5 in Nant Ffrancon.
 Parking may well be an issue here, with very limited parking for a car or two.
 You could start in Ogwen and make it a longer circuit for a full day’s outing.
 We stopped off at SH631 633.

 2 Follow the road away from Ogwen, and past the outdoor centre at Tai-newyddion.
 There’s a stile to your left which you’ll need to take into the rather wet field.